adittandon83/LatestNews/README.md

 # LatestNews
 Simple project leveraging News API.
 This project leverages News API for getting the latest news.
-News API is a simple and easy-to-use API that returns JSON metadata for headlines.
+It takes a string input from the user and then returns the latest news around the topic.